 And Dixson will join them as a redshirt sophomore himself.

 While it certainly isn’t ideal to sit out the remainder of the season, Dixson will be able to watch film in hopes of cutting down on his propensity to turn the ball over.
 He’ll be able to work on his 3-point jumper, another area of improvement.
-Dixson will also work on strengthening his lower body as part of his rehab, which could lead to adding much needed strength and weight to a slim 200-pound frame.
+Dixson will also work on strengthening his lower body as part of his rehab for intensive outpatient treatment, which could lead to adding much needed strength and weight to a slim 200-pound frame.

 UIC still has the talent to improve upon their three conference wins last year, even without Dixson.
 It’ll come down to how well UIC’s freshman respond to adversity during Horizon League play.
 McClain and his staff have UIC trending upwards, and they’re primed to breakout sooner rather than later.